Kaggle/kaggle-api/README.md

-  -h, --help            show this help message and exit -u, --public          Create the Dataset publicly (default is private) -q, --quiet           Suppress printing information about download progress
+  -h, --help            show this help message and exit -u, --public          Create the Dataset publicly (default is private) -q, --quiet           Suppress printing information about download progress -t, --keep-tabular    Do not convert tabular files to CSV (default is to convert)
 ```

 Example: